 The recommendations include several case studies of existing country practices.
 One of them is the quarterly estimate of greenhouse gas emissions produced by Statistics Netherlands.
 Their press release, translated into English, may be an interesting benchmark to other statistical offices.

 Before launching the Task Force, a survey of statistical offices was conducted to explore the extent to which statistical offices are involved in producing climate change related statistics.

 The United Nations Secretary-General has put climate change at the top of the United Nations agenda.
 Here you can find information about UNECE work on climate change.

 Click here for more information about other UNECE Task Forces.

 Meetings and events

-A second expert meeting to discuss the draft final report of the Task Force, including its recommendations, was held on 8-9 October 2013 in Geneva.
-The draft final report is available here.
+The second expert meeting to discuss the draft recommendations of the Task Force was held on 8-9 October.

 The meetings brought together around 50 producers and users of climate change information, and provided valuable input to the Task Force work.